jakubmie/jakubmie.github.io/contactjoin.md

 -- Email Jakub with the following:
 <br>* A few sentences about you, your past research experience, your future research interests and why you are interested in our lab.
 <br>* A copy of your CV, including publication list and contact information to at least three former or current employers/mentors
-<br>* A '[postdoc]' tag in the subject line of your email.<br>If Jakub will not respond within a few days, please email him again.
+<br>* A '[postdoc]' tag in the subject line of your email.<br>If Jakub does not respond within a few days, please email him again.

 -- If we like your application, we will arrange a video call for a short (~20 minutes) presentation and discussion with Jakub.
 This should take around an hour.